mickfuzz/makecode-platformer-101/collectPoints.md

 ## Test your Changes and Next Steps

 Test your game to check that your changes have the desired behaviour and that there are no side effects.
-For example, is x right?

-To check that you are making the most of this pattern you can ask yourself the following questions:

-* Now you have a double jump should you reduce the normal jump height (via changing the jump velocity or gravity effecting the player)
-* Are there any parts of your game that you can only access via a double jump
+For example, does your point score only increase by one (or your chosen number) as you progress

 This Game Pattern is one of many allowing you to make improvements to your platform game and to learn coding and wider computing concepts.
 Find more on the [Game Pattern page](gamePatterns.md).

-Some next steps you might want to add may be x or y.
+Some next steps you might want to add player lives or some kind of enemy if you haven't already.